2018 United States House of Representatives elections in Rhode Island

-The 2018 United States House of Representatives elections in Rhode Island were held on November 6, 2018, to elect the two U.S. representatives from the state of Rhode Island, one from each of the state's 2 congressional districts.
+The 2018 United States House of Representatives elections in Rhode Island were held on November 6, 2018, to elect the two U.S. representatives from the state of Rhode Island, one from each of the state's two congressional districts.
 The election coincided with the 2018 U.S. mid-term elections, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.
 The primaries took place on September 12.

 Following the 2018 elections, the Democratic Party retained control of both House seats, and also retained control of the entirety of Rhode Island's Congressional (House and Senate) delegation.

 Overview

 Results of the 2018 United States House of Representatives elections in Rhode Island by district:

 District 1

 The 1st district includes the capital, Providence and the surrounding Narragansett Bay area.
-This district has a PVI of D+14.
-Democrat David Cicilline has represented the district since 2010.
+This district had a PVI of D+14.
+Democrat David Cicilline had represented the district since 2010.